MicrosoftDocs/cloud-adoption-framework/docs/govern/resource-consistency/tagging.md

 Your tags should include context about the resource's associated workload or application, operational requirements, and ownership.
 Only use tags when Azure resource graph or Azure Resource Manager can't provide the data.

+Use the following resources to help define your tagging strategy:

-Apply the [minimum suggested tags](/azure/cloud-adoption-framework/ready/azure-best-practices/resource-tagging#minimum-suggested-tags) listed in the ready methodology.
-Additionally, use an owner tag to capture the owner of the resource.
+- Apply the [minimum suggested tags](/azure/cloud-adoption-framework/ready/azure-best-practices/resource-tagging#minimum-suggested-tags) listed in the ready methodology.
+- Use an owner tag to capture the owner of the resource.

-Consider implementing relevant [other common tagging examples](/azure/cloud-adoption-framework/ready/azure-best-practices/resource-tagging#other-common-tagging-examples) from the ready methodology.
+- Consider implementing relevant [other common tagging examples](/azure/cloud-adoption-framework/ready/azure-best-practices/resource-tagging#other-common-tagging-examples) from the ready methodology.

 ## Enforce